dmitriymoroz/peer-programming/README.txt

 Created by: @dcolemanturner + @dmitriymoroz

-Notes: Tested and added several different styles of IF ruby statements
+Overview: This is a test project to better understand and implement ruby